belaid-benaissou/belaid-benaissou/README.md

 👋 Hello!
-I'm a computer science student passionate about coding and development. 💻
+I'm Ben aissou Belaid a computer science student passionate about coding and development. 💻

 🎓 Currently pursuing a degree in computer science, I am always seeking new knowledge and exciting challenges.
 I'm eager to learn cutting-edge technologies and contribute to innovative projects. 🌟